paolo-hub/Docker-Cloudflare-DoH/README.md

 ## How to Use It

+# Supported Platforms

+The image is available on Docker Hub page at https://hub.docker.com/repository/docker/paolo83/cloudflare-doh The supported platforms are:
+- linux/amd64
+- linux/arm/v7
+- linux/arm64

+# Creating and running a container

 To run the container, you can execute it as follows:
 ```
 docker run -d \